-23.6.
-Every commutative group is a class group.
+6. Every commutative group is a class group

-To any ring R we attached a commutative group, the Picard group Pic R. In fact the construction is functorial: a homomorphism $\varphi:R\to R'$ of domains induces a homomorphism $\varphi:\operatorname{Pic} R\to\operatorname{Pic} S$ of Picard groups.
-Explicitly, if M is a rank one projective R-module, then $M\otimes_R R'$ is a rank one projective R'-module.
+To any ring R we attached a commutative group, the Picard group Pic R. In fact the construction is functorial: a homomorphism $\varphi : R \to R'$ of domains induces a homomorphism $\varphi : \operatorname{Pic} R \to \operatorname{Pic} S$ of Picard groups.
+Explicitly, if M is a rank one projective R-module, then $M \otimes_R R'$ is a rank one projective R'-module.
 In general when one is given a functor it is natural to ask about its image.
 Here we are asking the following

-Question 6.
+QUESTION 6.
 Which commutative groups occur (up to isomorphism) as the Picard group of a commutative ring?

-We have also defined the divisor class group ClR of a domain, so we may also ask:
+We have also defined the divisor class group $\operatorname{Cl} R$ of a domain, so we may also ask:

-Question 7.
-Which commutative groups occur (up to isomorphism) as the divisor class group of an integral domain?
+QUESTION 7.
+Which commutative groups occur (up to isomorphism) as the divisor class group of a domain?

 It would be interesting to know at what point algebraists began serious consideration of the above questions.
-I have not discussed the history of $\operatorname{Pic} R$ and $\operatorname{Cl} R$ in part because I am not sufficiently knowledgeable to do so, but their study was surely informed by two classical cases: the ideal class group of (the ring of integers of) a number field, and the Picard group of line bundles on an (affine or projective) complex algebraic variety.
-The groups that arise in these classical cases are very restricted: the class group of a number field is a finite abelian group, and the Picard group of a complex algebraic variety is an extension of a complex torus by a finitely generated abelian group.
+I have not discussed the history of Pic R and Cl Rin part because I am not sufficiently knowledgeable to do so, but their study was surely informed by two classical cases: the ideal class group of (the ring of integers of) a number field, and the Picard group of line bundles on an (affine or projective) complex algebraic variety.
+The groups that arise in these classical cases are very restricted: the class group of a number field is a finite commutative group, and the Picard group of a complex algebraic variety is an extension of a complex torus by a finitely generated commutative group.
 As far as I know the literature contains nothing beyond this until the dramatic full solution.

-Theorem 23.28.
-(Claborn [Clb66]) For every commutative group G, there is a Dedekind domain R with Pic $R = \operatorname{Cl} R \cong G$ .
+THEOREM 23.28.
+(Claborn [Cl66]) For every commutative group G, there is a Dedekind domain R with Pic $R = Cl R \cong G$.

 Even after developing several hundred pages of commutative algebra, Claborn's proof still requires some technical tools that we lack.
-Especially, Claborn first constructs a $Krull\ domain\ R$ with $\operatorname{Cl} R\cong G$ and then by an approximation process constructs a Dedekind domain with the same class group.
+Especially, Claborn first constructs a Krull domain R with $\operatorname{Cl} R \cong G$ and then by an approximation process constructs a Dedekind domain with the same class group.
 But we have not yet discussed Krull domains in these notes.

 A more elementary - but still quite ingenious and intricate - proof was given later by C.R.
-Leedham-Green [Lee72].
-Leedham-Green constructs the requisite R as the integral closure of a PID in a separable quadratic field extension.
+Leedham-Green [Le72].
+Leedham-Green constructs the requisite Ras the integral closure of a PID in a separable quadratic field extension.